AndieWill510/AnotherOption/Options/051-the-goal-leaves-the-room.md

 If the goal is access, that can help.

-If the goal is normal-looking, that can harm.
+If the goal is "normal"-looking, that can harm.

 Because the room learns what counts as success.